mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 - Option in :ref:`EQSANSCorrectFrame <algm-EQSANSCorrectFrame>` to correct TOF by path to individual pixel
 - New CG2 definition file

+- Multiple SANS Workflow Algorithms were converted into internal scripts.
+  This removes the need for passing SANSState objects in unrolled histories.
+  Additionally, it speeds up the reduction of each run by 30%.

+Removed
+#######

+The following SANS Workflow algorithms were removed:
+- SANSCalculateTransmission
+- SANSCreateAdjustment
+- SANSCrop
+- SANSConvertToQ
+- SANSConvertToWavelength
+- SANSMaskWorkspace
+- SANSMove
+- SANSNormalizeToMonitor
+- SANSScale

 :ref:`Release 4.2.0 <v4.2.0>`